Krubera Cave: 1980s

-The new era in cave explorations in the Arabika Massif began in 1980 when the Kiev Speleological Club, led by Alexander Klimchouk, started exploring caves there.
+The new era in cave explorations in the Arabika Massif began in 1980 when the Kiev Speleological Club, led by Alexander Klymchuk, started exploring caves there.
 They adopted an approach to cave search and exploration which included thorough investigations in a defined area and systematic testing of cave limits, through digging in boulder chokes and enlarging squeezes which had previously obstructed exploration.
 The Ortobalagan Valley had been selected as a primary focus for the Ukrainian efforts.
 This approach, followed in subsequent years by other caving clubs which joined exploration activity in different parts of Arabika, resulted in the discovery of many deep caves including five caves deeper than 1000 m.

 In the Ortobalagan Valley, the Ukrainian cavers made breakthroughs in Kuybyshevskaya Cave at -160 m and pushed it to -1110 m by 1986 through a series of massive boulder chokes.
-They broke through an impassable squeeze at -120 m in Genrikhova Bezdna Cave and eventually connected it to Kuybyshevskaya at -956 m in 1987.
+They broke through a formerly impassable squeeze at -120 m in Genrikhova Bezdna Cave and eventually connected it to Kuybyshevskaya at -956 m in 1987.
 The resultant system has been named the Arabikskaya System.

 From 1982 onwards, the Kiev cavers started systematically working in Krubera Cave, located less than 200 meters from the Kuybyshevskaya entrance, hoping to connect with the Arabikskaya System and increase its total depth by 60 m.
 Exploration progressed slowly because critically tight meanders between the pits required enormous amounts of work to widen them to a passable size.
 The cave was pushed to -340 m during 1982–1987.
 Two "windows" in a vertical shaft at depths of 220–250 m were documented on the cave map but remained unexplored.
 During this time the cave received its second, alternative name Voronja (Crows') Cave, owing to the number of crows nesting in the entrance shaft.